 Terms apply to American Express benefits and offers.
 Visit americanexpress.com to learn more.

 This holiday season, consider getting one these cards to maximize your cash rewards or travel rewards.

 Chase Sapphire Preferred Card

 The Chase Sapphire Preferred® Card is one of the best all-around cards for travel rewards.
 You earn 2x Ultimate Rewards points per $1 on travel and dining plus 1x point per $1 on non-bonus purchases.
-The signup bonus is 60,000 Ultimate Rewards points (worth $750 in award travel) after spending $4,000 in the first 3 months of account opening.

 You won’t earn bonus points on merchandise purchases (unless you buy from the Shop through Chase online shopping partners).
 But, your points earned with the Chase Sapphire Preferred can be worth at least 25% more than other credit cards.
 Each point is worth 1.25 cents each when booking award travel through Chase.
 Plus, you can transfer them at a 1:1 ratio to airline and hotel partners like United, Southwest Airlines, Emirates, and World of Hyatt.